All Episodes

 So this is a wild Newsmax story where a guy named Robert Maupin claimed that he and his family had been kidnapped by as many as eight Mexican soldiers who had crossed the border to capture him.

-It wasn't an international incident that was sparked over it.
+Mysteriously, they were let go, and this wasn't an international incident that was sparked over him.

 Crossing over borders to detain people, even when they're wanted fugitives, is a messy business, as Dog the Bounty Hunter learned firsthand.